George Parros

-George James Parros (born December 29, 1979) is an American former professional ice hockey player who played nine seasons in the National Hockey League (NHL), who currently serves as the head of the NHL's Department of Player Safety, with the title of senior vice president of player safety.
+George James Parros (born December 29, 1979) is an American former professional ice hockey player who played nine seasons in the National Hockey League (NHL), who currently serves as the head of the NHL's Department of Players Safety, with the title of senior vice president of player safety.
 In this role Parros is tasked with determining the suspensions or fines handed out for various on-ice incidents in the NHL.
 His primary role on the ice was that of an enforcer.
 Parros was part of the 2007 Stanley Cup winning Anaheim Ducks.

 Early life

 A native of Washington, Pennsylvania of Greek descent, Parros grew up in Randolph, New Jersey.
 He played for the (then Morris County, now) New Jersey Colonials and high school hockey at the Delbarton School in Morristown, New Jersey.
 He won Rookie of the Year honors in 1994–1995, followed by All-State recognition as an upperclassman.
 After high school, Parros attended an offseason event where he was seen by Princeton scouts.
 He was given a chance to play hockey at Princeton University.